Voice over work: how to get started

 - No intermediary or middlemen

 - Invited automatically by software or directly by the voice seeker

 - Very easy to say ‘No’ to auditions

 - Direction provided by you

 - You negotiate your payments/contracts/terms

-- Work from your home voice over studio
+- Do your voice over work from your home studio

 Online auditioning etiquette